-The following article about growing cashew trees and other tropical fruit trees originally appeared under the title "It's all in the flavour" on Claire Valente's highly readable blog "Luardeprata's Webblog".
+The following article about growing cashew trees and other tropical fruit trees originally appeared under the title "It's all in the flavour" on Claire Valente's blog (which sadly does not exist any more).
 Claire graciously offered me to republish it here.

 Four years ago Claire moved from England to Brazil where, as she explained to me, she has "been trying, with some success to grow things on sand (we live by the sea) in year round high temperatures."

 Four years ago, our garden was not much more than a bare patch of parched, white sand.
 Neu had planted a few trees while the house was being built, and some of them, like the coconut palms, cashew and guava trees, were pretty well established by the time I moved out with the children.

 Now many of those first trees are producing fruit and the garden is ever greener, but as I am keen to try and grow as much food for us as possible, we need more shade, lots more.

 To combine shade and food, we planted many more fruit trees.
 Papaya, Banana, Acerola, Sapote, Mango, Caja, Tangerine, Lime, Barbados Almond, Sweetsop, and Siriguela.

 The acerolas are a fantastic way to boost your vitamin c intake, they make great juice and combine really well with lime to make refreshing sorbet.

 The guava trees have given us several marvellous crops, they are delicious eaten straight from the tree, made into juice or into ice-cream.